 Where to buy RDX Ego gloves

-The best place to buy these gloves is on Amazon – it works out a few pounds cheaper than buying directly from RDX and delivery is always rapid with Amazon.
+The best place to buy these gloves is on – it works out a few pounds cheaper than buying directly from RDX and delivery is always rapid with Amazon.

 Customer service is always great too, if you encounter any issues, Amazon or the seller usually sort them out pretty quickly to protect their reviews and seller rating.